The Reinstated Superfund Excise Tax for Chemicals and Imported Substances

 Taxing Substances in Section 4671

-The amount of the section 4671 tax with respect to any taxable substance is generally the amount of section 4661 tax that would have been imposed on the taxable chemicals used in the manufacture or production of the taxable substance if the taxable chemicals had been sold in the United States for use in the manufacture or production of the taxable substance.
+The amount of the Section 4671 tax to any taxable substance, is generally the amount of Section 4661 tax that would have been imposed on the taxable chemicals used in the manufacture or production of the taxable substance if the taxable chemicals had been sold in the United States for use in the manufacture or production of the taxable substance.

-If the importer does not calculate the section 4671 tax for a taxable substance and the IRS has not prescribed a tax rate for the taxable substance, then the amount of tax is 10 percent of the appraised value of the taxable substance as of the time the taxable substance was entered into the United States for consumption, use, or warehousing.
+Suppose the importer does not calculate the Section 4671 tax for a taxable substance, and the IRS has not prescribed a tax rate for the taxable substance.
+In that case, the amount of tax is 10 percent of the appraised value of the taxable substance as of the time the taxable substance was entered into the United States for consumption, use, or warehousing.

 The IRS is working on calculating tax rates for taxable substances and will release them as they become available.